elasticio/jdbc-component/README.md

 The action will execute ``INSERT`` command into the table from ``Table`` dropdown list the values specified in the body.

 #### List of Expected Config fields
+   * `Enable Rebound` if `Yes` in case of deadlocks rebound message using Sailor rebound mechanism, number of rebound can be specified via environment variable: `ELASTICIO_REBOUND_LIMIT` recommended value 3
 #### Input fields description
 ##### Table